Alberta

 In reality, the caps that look like heads are made of ironstone, and beneath them is much softer sandstone or mudstone.

-Although these badlands seem lifeless, you'd be surprised to know how many plans and animals in fact live there.
+Although these badlands seem lifeless, you'd be surprised to know how many plants and animals in fact live there.
 Some of the most "exotic" are northern scorpions, black widow spiders, prairie rattlesnakes and cactus plants.
 I only saw the latter though.

 It's hard to believe that this is Alberta, and not Arizona or Texas.